-All children on the SEND register will have a Learning Passport, which details important information about the child, including their areas of strengths and weakness, their outcomes and steps taken to allow children to achieve them.
+All children on the SEND register will have a Learning Passport which can lead to a One Page profile and in Nursery pupils have an Individual Learning Plan (ILP), which details important information about the child, including their areas of strengths and weakness, their outcomes and steps taken to allow children to achieve them.
 Advice from other professionals who have contact with the child inform the targets for the pupil.
 The Learning Passport will be a working document which is updated to reflect the current needs of the child.
 Formal review meetings will take place three times a year, where pupils and parents will be involved in reviewing progress and setting new outcomes.
 Class teachers will be responsible for evidencing progress according to outcomes described in the plan.